rdeepak2002/reddit-place-script-2022/README.md

 ## About

-Script to draw pixels onto r/place (https://www.reddit.com/r/place/)
+Script to draw pixels from an image onto r/place (https://www.reddit.com/r/place/)

 ## Requirements